Income & Tax

 How Much More Does a 1099 Rate Need to Pay?

-A simple rule of thumb: a 1099 rate needs to be approximately 25–35% higher than an equivalent W2 salary to yield the same take-home pay.
+The short answer is "more than you think."
+The longer answer: a 1099 rate needs to be approximately 25–35% higher than an equivalent W2 salary to yield the same take-home pay.
 The exact multiplier depends on:

 Quick Breakeven Rule